John S. Barbour Jr.

-John Strode Barbour Jr. (December 29, 1820 – May 14, 1892) was a slave owner, U.S. representative and a senator from Virginia, and fought against the United States in the Confederate Army.
+John Strode Barbour Jr. (December 29, 1820 – May 14, 1892) was an American politician and slave owner who served as U.S. representative and a senator from Virginia, and fought against the United States in the Confederate Army.
 He took power in Virginia from the short-lived Readjuster Party in the late 1880s, forming the first political machine of "Conservative Democrats", whose power was to last 80 years until the demise of the Byrd Organization in the late 1960s.

 Early life

 Barbour was born on December 29, 1820, at Catalpa, near Culpeper, Virginia, the son of Virginia delegate and future U.S. Representative John S. Barbour.
 He had two sisters and a younger brother.
 Barbour attended the common schools and graduated from the law department of the University of Virginia at Charlottesville.
 He married Susan Dangerfield, daughter of a prominent family in Prince George's County, Maryland.
 His wife died in 1886.